MTR: Disneyland Resort line

-The Disneyland Resort line, previously known as Penny's Bay Rail Link, provides service to the Hong Kong Disneyland Resort which was opened on 12 September 2005.
-Service to Sunny Bay station on the Tung Chung line started in 2005.
+The Disneyland Resort line, previously known as Penny's Bay Rail Link, provides service to the Hong Kong Disneyland Resort station which was opened on 12 September 2005.
+Services to Sunny Bay station on the Tung Chung line started in 1 June 2005, but it was only opened to staff of Disneyland at first.
+It was finally opened to the general public two months later, on 8 August 2005.
 The new line and the Disneyland Resort station opened on 1 August 2005.
 It is a 3.5 km single-track railway that runs between Sunny Bay station and Disneyland Resort station.
 The Disneyland Resort station itself was designed to blend in with the ambiance of the resort.
 The line operates fully automated trains running every four to ten minutes without a driver.
 The carriages are refurbished M-train rolling stock to match the recreational and adventurous nature of the 3.5-minute journey.
+In 2028, the line is expected to be retrofitted with CRRC Qingdao Sifang trains.

 Airport Express extension

 The AsiaWorld–Expo station is an extension of the Airport Express serving a new international exhibition centre, AsiaWorld–Expo, at Hong Kong International Airport.
 The station opened on 20 December 2005 along with the exhibition centre.
 To cope with the projected increase in patronage, Airport Express trains were lengthened to eight cars from the previous seven.
 Additional trains are also deployed on the Tung Chung line during major exhibitions and events.